TorontoDeepLearning/convnet/examples/data_prep/README.md

 jpeg2hdf5 --input valid_images.txt --output imagenet_valid.h5 --resize 256 --crop 256
 ```
 where the `train_images.txt` file lists a random permutation of the training JPEG images.
-We take the entire 256 x 256 image.
-Random crops are taken later, on the fly, during training.
+We take the central 256 x 256 crop of the image.
+Smaller random crops of this image will be taken later, on the fly, during training.

 #### Writing Data Protocol Buffers